co2meal/-bnpy-dev/README.md

 # Installation

-To use **bnpy** for the first time, follow the [installation instructions](https://bitbucket.org/michaelchughes/bnpy/wiki/Installation.md) on our project wiki.
+To use **bnpy** for the first time, follow the [installation instructions](../wiki/Installation.md) on our project wiki.

-Once installed, please visit the [Configuration](https://bitbucket.org/michaelchughes/bnpy/wiki/Configuration.md) wiki page to learn how to configure where data is saved and loaded from on disk.
+Once installed, please visit the [Configuration](../wiki/Configuration.md) wiki page to learn how to configure where data is saved and loaded from on disk.

-# Documentation

-All documentation can be found on the  [project wiki](https://bitbucket.org/michaelchughes/bnpy/wiki/Home.md).
+All documentation can be found on the  [project wiki](../wiki/Home.md).

 # Team